Location & Staff

 than we once believed.
 By providing children with safe, nurturing, and stimulating

 environments, parents and caregivers influence long-term growth and development

 The Inyo County Children and Families Commission was created in 1999

 by the Inyo County Board of Supervisors, according to provisions of the

 Children and Families Act of 1998, to carry out the work of Proposition

 10 in the county.

-First 5 Inyo County is currently seeking applications from interested parties to fill a vacancy on our Commission.
-This is an unpaid appointment by the Board of Supervisors, and commissioner duties include meeting attendance and participation, voting to approve and deny proposed projects and expenditures, reviewing strategic, special, and targeted grant proposals, and general service as a community advocate for early child education and development.
+First 5 Inyo County Commissioners are appointment by the Board of Supervisors.
+Duties include meeting attendance and participation, voting to approve and deny proposed projects and expenditures, reviewing strategic, special, and targeted grant proposals, and general service as a community advocate for early child education and development.

 Anna Scott - HHS Director designee